trunglv/custom_order_number/README.md

 ### Key features:
 - use institute expression to define a order number, example:  `{country_code}-{customer.customer_group}-{month}-{SEQUENCE_NUMBER}`
-- Work for Orders, Invoices and Shipments as well
+- Work for Orders, Invoices, and Shipments as well

 ### How to use it:
 #### Configuration